de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/README.md

 - advanced demo with multiple screens, a chart with data imported from a .csv file and asyncio usage

 ## LVGL Tips

+### Examples from the LVGL 8.3 Documentation

+The [Documentation for LVGL 8.3](https://docs.lvgl.io/8.3/examples.html) contains Micropython examples for most widgets which are missing in other versions of the documentation.

 ### Font Converter for custom fonts